 15 Sep 1914-4 Sep 1974.
 Tank battalion and combat command commander in World War II; 3rd Armored Division commander; commander of US Military Assistance Command, Vietnam, from 1968-72; and Chief of Staff of the US Army from 1972-4.
 M1.

 Armored Infantry Vehicle.
 AIV is an obsolete US term for APC.

-Atelier de Construction d'Issy-les-Moulineaux. ("Construction Workshop of Issy-les-Moulineaux."
+Ateliers de Construction d'Issy-les-Moulineaux. ("Construction Workshops of Issy-les-Moulineaux."
 French.)